Health Systems Engineering Laboratory logo header

 Developing Interruption-Handling Strategies for Inpatient Care processes

-This research focuses on designig inpatient care tasks so that necessary interruptions can be integrated into the workday.
-We compare the risks associated with interrupting a primary task and with not addressing a secondary tasks immediately to determine the recommended action to address such itnerruption.
-More details about the methodology can be found here.
+This research focuses on designing inpatient care tasks so that necessary interruptions can be integrated into the workday.
+We compare the risks associated with interrupting a primary task with the risks of not addressing a secondary task immediately to determine the recommended action for handling such interruptions.

 Contact: Laila Cure, Ph.D.

-This research focuses on the decisions made by a single worker over the short-term when decisions at higher levels have been made; staff has been scheduled and actual work needs to be accomplished.
-Examples of work execution decisions include the sequencing of tasks to be performed throughout a workday, the actions available to address randomly arising tasks or disruptions, and the revision of task sequences upon the realization of variability in work plans and disruptions.
-Theoretical constructs from state-of-the art research on interruption will be integrated with machine scheduling techniques using a computer-based, interactive and learning enabled simulation modeling approach.
+This research focuses on the decisions made by a single worker over the short term, after higher-level decisions have been made; staff has been scheduled, and actual work must be accomplished.
+Examples of work execution decisions include the sequencing of tasks to be performed throughout a workday, the actions available to address randomly arising tasks or disruptions, and revisions to task sequences upon realizing variability in work plans and disruptions.
+Theoretical constructs from state-of-the-art research on interruptions will be integrated with machine scheduling techniques using a computer-based, interactive, and learning-enabled simulation modeling approach.
 The identified work execution decisions will be studied in terms of their impacts on operational outcomes (i.e., quality, productivity, and workload).

 Contact: Laila Cure, Ph.D.